AliounGassama/Tooling-Lab-Template/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:
-how many points out of 10 do you deserve on this assignment:
+how many points out of 10 do you deserve on this assignment: 10/10

 ## Self-Reflection:
+You need to be very specific where you use the `npm install` command

 ### How long it took me to finish this?
+2 hours